News

 Key Takeaways

-• The VISTA trial evaluates laru-zova for XLRP, involving 75 male patients randomized into three groups for dose comparison and control.
+• The VISTA trial evaluates laru-zova for XLRP, involving 75 male patients randomly assigned into 3 groups for dose comparison and control.

 • The study assesses visual function improvements using low-luminance visual acuity and microperimetry, among other measures.